 There are weeks when I am knee high in dirty diapers, class mom responsibilities, and grocery store lists.
 I dream of being back in the ER, dealing with other people’s children but also secretly enjoying that it isn’t my child throwing a temper tantrum in the ER.

-Then, of course, there are times when I have 20 patients waiting to be seen, while I eat the saltine crackers for patients to tide me over until I can take a lunch break that never comes.
+Then, of course, there are times when I have 20 patients waiting, while I eat patients’ saltine crackers to tide me over until I can take a lunch break that never comes.
 I wish I was home in my pajamas playing Paw Patrol with my children.

 There is no right answer.